Heavy Manufacturing of Power Plants

 The first set of core equipment for China's Experimental Fast Reactor was designed and manufactured by CFHI and the China Institute of Atomic Energy, representing considerable R&D.

 A major SEC subsidiary is Shanghai Electric Nuclear Power Equipment Co Ltd (SENPE) with a new nuclear fabrication plant at Lingang.
 This is increasing ingot capacity to 600 tonnes, allowing fabrication of both AP1000 and EPR components.
-A CNY 1 billion second phase of this Lingang plant is due on stream in 2012, almost doubling capacity.
-SENPE says that Lingang will become the world's largest and most concentrated base for nuclear equipment by that time.
+A CNY 1 billion second phase of this Lingang plant came on stream in 2012, almost doubling capacity.
+SENPE said that Lingang would become the world's largest and most concentrated base for nuclear equipment from 2012.
 In 2009 SENPE could make 2.5 sets of PWR equipment per year including pressure vessels and steam generators.
-SEC is using the Hainan project to localize reactor coolant pump (RCP) manufacture and plans to develop a Gen III RCP, then a prototype for the CAP1400 by 2015.
+SEC is using the Hainan project to localize reactor coolant pump (RCP) manufacture and plans to develop a Gen III RCP with KSB, then a prototype for the CAP1400 by 2015.

-SEC supplied pressure vessel and steam generators for Qinshan II-1 CNP-600 and has contracts for pressure vessels and steam generators for Haiyang-2 and Taohuajiang AP1000s, Changjiang CNP-600, and Ningde-2 CPR-1000.
-It also has contracts for 24 CPR-1000 steam generators, including Qinshan II-4, Hongyanhe-1, Ningde-2, Fangjiashan-2 and Haiyang-2.
-It will supply two of the steam generators for the Taishan 2 EPR.
+SEC supplied pressure vessel and steam generators for Qinshan II-1 CNP-600 and has contracts for pressure vessels and steam generators for Haiyang 2 and Taohuajiang AP1000s, Changjiang CNP-600, and Ningde 2 CPR-1000.
+It also has contracts for 24 CPR-1000 steam generators, including Qinshan II-4, Hongyanhe 1, Ningde 2, and Fangjiashan 2.
+It is supplying two of the steam generators for the Taishan 2 EPR.
 It will also supply major components for the Shandong HTR.
+In March 2015 Areva subcontracted the manufacture of six steam generators for South Africa’s Koeberg plant to SENPE.

 Another important SEC subsidiary, Shanghai First Machine Tool Co. is the only domestic supplier of reactor vessel internals and control rod drive mechanisms, with capacity increasing to six sets per year in 2010 and then ten sets per year.
 It has an 85% market share (100% for CPR-1000 reactors).
 Other SEC subsidiaries are Shanghai Heavy Machinery Company, specializing in forging and casting, and Shanghai Boiler Co Ltd.

 China National Erzhong Group Co Ltd (CNEG, formerly China Second Heavy Industries Corp) is located inland at Deyang, in Sichuan province.
 It started production in 1971 and claims to be the largest heavy machine-building enterprise in China, with assets of CNY 18.8 billion and a strong R&D capability in Chengdu.
 China Erzhong can produce 600-tonne ingots and has a 125 MN (12,700 tonne) hydraulic press and added a 160 MN (16,300 tonne) press in 2009.
 It can machine 500t castings and 250t forgings.
 In 2009 it forged China's biggest low-speed 1100 MW generator rotor for Dongfang Electric, which was successfully tested under Alstom supervision.
+In 2014 it forged a 600t rotor shaft for Fuqing 6.
 It also has the world's largest hydraulic press, an 80,000-tonne open die forging press costing CNY 1.5 billion, commissioned in 2010, for manufacturing large components.
+In April 2013 CNEG was cleared to start manufacturing forgings for CAP1400 pressurisers designed by Dongfang (DFHM).

 Erzhong Group (Zhenjiang) Heavy Equipment Ltd is located at Zhenjiang City, Jiangsu Province, 85 km east of Nanjing on the Yangtze River Delta, and is the second major production base for China Erzhong, including a foundry and forge.